beliu/P3_Advanced_Lane_Finding/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I used the OpenCV functions `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()` to transform an image from the vehicle to a top-down perspective.
 In order to do so, I had to specify the x, y coordinates of points from the original image into the x, y coordinates of those points in the transformed image.
 Originally, I used my code from Project 1 - Lane Finding, to find the endpoint coordinates of two lines going through both lanes, setting those as the source points, and then transforming them into fixed destination points.
 However, when I performed the transform, the lanes would shift around since the source points were always changing.
 This made it difficult for the program to keep track of the lane positions.
 Later, I decided to fix the source points using endpoint coordinates that roughly correspond to the points of the lane closest to the car camera and then to a position in the road about midway down the line-of-sight.
 This resulted in much more stable perspective transforms.

+I created a helper function called `transform_perspective()` to do the transform.
+This is in lines 306 to 317 of p3_submission.py.
+When the pipeline is actually run, it calls a function named `process_image()` in which I define the source and destination points and use them as input into `transform_perspective()` in lines 358 to 368 of the same file.

 ```
 y_max = 450    # The y value of where the lane lines end in the distance